openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vnx-driver.rst

 Multiple back-end configuration
 -------------------------------

-Here is a sample of a multiple back-end configuration.
-See the following sections for the detail of each option.
-Replace ``EMCCLIFCDriver`` with ``EMCCLIISCSIDriver`` if you are using the iSCSI driver.
+Here is a sample of a minimum back-end configuration.
+See following sections for the detail of each option.
+Replace ``cinder.volume.drivers.emc.emc_cli_fc.EMCCLIFCDriver`` with
+``cinder.volume.drivers.emc.emc_cli_iscsi.EMCCLIISCSIDriver`` if the
+iSCSI driver is used.

 .. code-block:: ini